 What is upgraded accident forgiveness?

-When you decide that you’d like to add accident forgiveness to your insurance policy, and you don’t already have it included in your premium, you are choosing upgraded accident forgiveness.
-This is the optional add-on coverage that your clean driving record qualifies you to purchase.
+When you decide that you’d like to add accident forgiveness to your insurance policy and don’t already have it included in your premium, you are choosing upgraded accident forgiveness.

 Purchasing upgraded accident forgiveness can be completed by contacting your insurance company or one that offers accident forgiveness.
 It’s generally available during your renewal period, too.